 Recentish journal publications

 - (to appear) Michael Becker, Lauren Eby Clemens, and Andrew Nevins.
-A richer model is not always more accurate: the case of French and Portuguese plurals.
+Generalization of French and Portuguese Plural Alternations and Initial Syllable Protection.
 NLLT.

-- (to appear) Michael Becker and Maria Gouskova (NYU) Source-oriented generalizations as grammar inference in Russian vowel deletion.
-Linguistic Inquiry 47:3.
+- Michael Becker and Maria Gouskova (2016) Source-oriented generalizations as grammar inference in Russian vowel deletion.
+Linguistic Inquiry 47:3, pp. 391–425.

 - Maria Gouskova and Michael Becker (2013) Nonce words show that Russian yer alternations are governed by the grammar.
 NLLT 31:3, pp. 735–765.